root-foundation/root/README.md

 We need a solution that more broadly *advances* humanity while *minimizing imbalance*.

-We propose such a solution:
+We propose such a solution: *RootNet*.

 ## RootNet

-RootNet is a network that connects people *financially* and *socially*, while giving them *control* over how the network functions and evolves.
+RootNet is a network that connects people *socially* and *financially*, while giving people *control* over how the network functions and evolves.

-On RootNet, users own their data, invest in each other's ideas and potential, and increasingly influence how the network functions and evolves.

-(todo: 3 paras, one for each function).
+Users can *express* themselves, publish ideas, and engage with other users — while *owning* everything they create.

+Users can *invest* in each other's ideas and potential.
+Importantly, the user and the collective are financially connected — user holds equity in the NetworkToken which holds equity in every user's personal token.
+When one wins every one wins.

+Users will increasingly be able to influence all functions and policies of the network through *voting*.
+Voting will be continuous: users can shift their vote as soon as they change their minds.
+Users can *transfer* their vote for someone else to cast for an *individual* decision, a *type* of decision, or all decisions.
+Such representational voting will be necessary as the rate of decision-making accelerates.

-RootNet's mission is to unite humanity and unlock our collective potential.
+RootNet's mission is to unite humanity and unlock our collective potential — in the age of intelligence by connecting humanity socially and financially, while putting power in the hands of the people.

 ## Design principles